sige5193/xunyu/README.md

 Install xunyu for Windows, Mac and Linux from release page, then get start

-- download the last release [here](https://github.com/sige-chen/xunyu/releases) .ssss
+- download the last release [here](https://github.com/sige-chen/xunyu/releases) .
 - unzip the package,  and enter the folder
 - click `install.bat` for windows or `install.sh` for linux and mac